 The Social Media facilitator and chair will track progress of the Clintonville GreenSpot Neighborhood Committee and will communicate that progress with the GreenSpot coordinator as well as with the Technology and Community Relations Committee of the CAC.
 (At the present time, GreenSpot Columbus is using the ARTHA Tracking System.)
 The Social Media facilitator will be included as a member of the Clintonville Area Commission Technology and Community Relations Committee.

-The Commission Chairperson, following the July annual meeting, shall appoint a chairperson for each of the standing committees established in accordance with these Bylaws.
+The Commission Chairperson, following the January annual meeting, shall appoint a chairperson for each of the standing committees established in accordance with these Bylaws.
 The chairpersons of the Planning and Development Committee, the Historic Buildings Committee, Technology and Community Relations and the Zoning and Variance Committee shall recommend to the Commission members of those committees who may be Commissioners or non‐Commissioners.
 The chairperson of the Election Committee shall recommend to the Commission members of that committee who shall all be non‐Commissioners.
-The Commission shall approve the membership of the standing committees at the August regular meeting of the Commission.
-Appointments to the standing committees shall be for the period of one year until the next August regular meeting.
+Beginning in 2023, the Commission shall approve the membership of the standing committees at the February regular meeting of the Commission.
+Appointments to the standing committees shall be for the period of one year until the next February regular meeting.

 Ex Officio Committee Members: The Chairperson of the Commission shall be an ex officio member of all committees except the Election Committee.
 A Commissioner who is not a regular member of the Zoning & Variance Committee shall be an ex‐officio member of the Zoning & Variance Committee during that committee's review of an application for rezoning, a special permit, a variance, or other zoning adjustment appeal for property located in the Commissioner's district.
 Ex officio members of committees shall have the same rights and privileges as other members of those committees.